-- revenue recognition;
+- Ÿ revenue recognition;

-- accounting for income taxes;
+- \ddot{Y} accounting for income taxes;

-- inventory;
+- Ÿ inventory;

-- valuation of identifiable intangible assets in business combinations;

-- valuation of long-lived and intangible assets and goodwill; and
+- Ÿ valuation of long-lived and intangible assets and goodwill; and

-- stock-based compensation.
+- Ÿ stock-based compensation.

 Revenue recognition.
 We follow the provisions of FASB ASC 605, "Revenue Recognition".
 We recognize revenue of products when persuasive evidence of a sales arrangement exists, the price to the buyer is fixed or determinable, delivery has occurred, and collectibility of the sales price is reasonably assured.
 Sales of some of our products include provisions to provide additional services such as installation and training.
 Revenues on these products are recognized when the additional services have been performed.
 Service agreements on our equipment are typically sold separately from the sale of the equipment.
 Revenues on these service agreements are recognized ratably over the life of the agreement, typically one year, in accordance with the provisions of FASB ASC 605-20, "Revenue Recognition-Services".